chrisnnguyen/KieuAI/kieu-ai-backend/README.md

 # KieuAI Backend

-A FastAPI backend for the KieuAI project.
+A Flask backend for the KieuAI project.

 ## Features